Connections-Business-Directory/Connections/README.txt

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 10.4.63 02/06/2024 =
+* FEATURE: Introduce `core uninstall`.
+* TWEAK: Register the setting section and field for the "Uninstall" setting option.
+Trigger a browser prompt form confirmation.
+* TWEAK: Make `initOptions()` public.
+* TWEAK: Remove manual loading of the cnRole class as it is already included in the autoloader classmap.
+* TWEAK: Move the `Connections_Directory()` global function from the `Connections_Directory` class to the base plugin file.
+* TWEAK: Move the Activate/Deactivate hooks to their own class/file.
+* TWEAK: Refactor `uninstall.php` to delete the plugin data, options, and tables if the option is enabled in the settings.
+* BUG: Prevent date from being displayed twice in the Recently Added/Modified Dashboard admin widgets.
+* OTHER: Correct misspellings.
+* OTHER: Add missing trailing period.
+* DEV: phpDoc corrections.
+* DEV: phpDoc updates.

 = 10.4.62 01/29/2024 =
 * FEATURE: Introduce the Settings Reset tool.
 * FEATURE: WP-CLI: Introduce `settings <command>`.